3 Ideas to Improve a Scaled Sprint Review

 Another solution suggested by Preeti Gholap

-This is a way I learnt from a team I currently coach, who are working on a complex COTS app, and were doing this even before “officially becoming Agile”.
+This is a way I learned from a team I currently coach, who is working on a complex COTS app, and were doing this even before “officially becoming Agile”.
 This team ensures they get detailed feedback and acceptance on a per story basis “as soon as it’s done”.

 They are able to do this in part because their end-users are close at hand, and their Product Owner trusts that team and end-users can collaborate nicely without her (the Product Owner) needing to preside over a "demo".
 (The main reason they can do this, is they have always embraced Getting Things Done and face-to-face collaboration).

-I actually have a hard time convincing this team to do a Sprint Review (“whats the point? the work is accepted already”).
-But neither they nor the organisation is quite ready for a Kanban/continuous flow way of working.
+I actually have a hard time convincing this team to do a Sprint Review (“what's the point? the work is accepted already”).
+But neither they nor the organization is quite ready for a Kanban/continuous flow way of working.
 Slowly, they are seeing that a short Sprint Review is still handy for the reasons beyond feedback on the Sprint result.
-For example engaging with wider stakeholders concerns, for visibility and appreciation for the team members themselves, and the “feed-forward”- reconfirming the roadmap with stakeholders holding diverse agenda's.
+For example engaging with wider stakeholders' concerns, for visibility and appreciation for the team members themselves, and the “feed-forward”- reconfirming the roadmap with stakeholders holding diverse agendas.
 So, this technique of decoupling detailed feedback from the Sprint Review could also help your scaled teams.

-In this blog post I've shared the challenges we currently face within Amsterdam Airport Schiphol with the Sprint Review.
-How to organise a Sprint Review with an increasing amount of teams and stakeholders and preserve a valuable outcome?
+In this blog post, I've shared the challenges we currently face within Amsterdam Airport Schiphol with the Sprint Review.
+How to organize a Sprint Review with an increasing amount of teams and stakeholders and preserve a valuable outcome?
 Thanks to the ideas suggested by Preety Gholap I've described some experiments we might try to deal with them.

 If you've got any other suggestions that might be useful to experiment with: please share them!
 It's highly appreciated!